home | catalog | noteworthy | choral spotlight | about the composers | contact us

 for Mixed Choir, Piano & Solo Instrument

-Vocalise (Après un Rêve) w/Clarinet or solo voice (M/E) KC2024 - $1.75
+Vocalise (Après un Rêve) w/Clarinet or solo voice (M/E) KC2024 - $1.95

-Indiana University of Pennsylvania Chorale performs
+Clarinet version: Indiana University of Pennsylvania Chorale performs ♫

 Vocalise is an arrangement of Fauré’s popular “Après un Rêve,” but, as the title suggests, without words.
 Maintaining the original languorous flavor, Mr. Neufeld has adapted Fauré’s piano score and added choral accompaniment to this beautiful melody.
 From its intimate opening and rhapsodic climax to the hushed and atmospheric final sostenuto, this evocative setting presents a luscious and romantic reverie.
 A clarinet (or voice) may serve as soloist in this movement.